Menditect/documentation/docs/definitions/microflow-parameter-value.md

 ## Actions on Microflow Parameter Value

 ### View Microflow Parameter Values
-- In the test suite page, select the Microflow [Test Step](test-step) to view the Microflow Parameter Values for.
+- In the Test Suite page, select the Microflow [Test Step](test-step) to view the Microflow Parameter Values for.
 - The Microflow Parameter Values are shown in the right pane under Input parameters of microflow.

 ### Set a fixed Microflow Parameter Value